 Where you are.
 You must let it find you’ – Lost.
 By David Wagoner

 It’s amazing what we experience when we pull on our wellies and go for a walk.

-Carolyn McGregor is a Registered Osteopath, Homeopath and Healer, also offering Equine/Animal Osteopathy with Healing, holds a B.A. in Divinity and is registered with the General Osteopathic Council and the Society of Homeopaths.
+Carolyn McGregor is a Registered Osteopath, Homeopath and Healer, also offering Equine/Animal Osteopathy with Healing, holds a B.A. in Divinity and is registered with the General Osteopathic Council and the Alliance of Registered Homoeopaths.

 Osteopathy for You – Healing the Whole Person in Spirit and by Touch

 Registered with The General Osteopathic Council, Osteopathy House, 176 Tower Bridge Road, London, SE1 3YY.
 Telephone: 0207 357 6655